augmentable-dev/tickgit/README.md

 ### TODOs

-`tickgit todos` will scan a codebase and identify any TODO items in the comments.
+`tickgit` will scan a codebase and identify any TODO items in the comments.
 It will output a report like so:

 ```
-# tickgit todos ~/Desktop/facebook/react
+# tickgit ~/Desktop/facebook/react
 ...
 TODO:
   => packages/scheduler/src/__tests__/SchedulerBrowser-test.js:85:9